aytugonan/aytugonan.github.io/_pages/awards.md

 ## Global Recognitions

+- Listed in **“Springer Nature Editorial Contribution Awards – 2025”** Recognized by Discover Computing for excellence in editorial work, highlighting the editor’s role in managing peer review with scientific rigor and safeguarding the integrity of the published record.

+- Listed in **“Springer Nature Author Service Awards – 2025”** Recognized for providing an outstanding author experience and ensuring a peer review process that is efficient, constructive, and fair.
+This award highlights the vital role of editors in advancing discovery through integrity and service excellence.

-- Listed in **“Most Influential Scientists of the World – 2024”**
-  *Recognized by a research team led by Dr. John Ioannidis from Stanford University, USA.
-This list, prepared by US and Dutch scientists, is based on an evaluation of millions of academics worldwide.*
+- Listed in **“Most Influential Scientists of the World – 2024”** Recognized by a research team led by Dr. John Ioannidis from Stanford University, USA.
+This list, prepared by US and Dutch scientists, is based on an evaluation of millions of academics worldwide.

 - Listed in **“Top Cited Scholars – 2024”**
   *Created by Scilit.*